Application Options and Deadlines

 2) The Free Application for Federal Student Aid (FAFSA), which is typically available after January 1, with a priority deadline of March 1.
 Early Decision applicants who received a preliminary financial aid award with the offer of admission must still complete the FAFSA by March 1.

-To be considered for ANY merit scholarships at St. Olaf (including music scholarships), you must indicate your interest by checking the appropriate box in the “Future Plans” section of the Common Application.
+To be considered for ANY merit scholarships at St. Olaf (including music and fine arts scholarships), you must indicate your interest by checking the appropriate box in the “Future Plans” section of the Common Application.

 We’re Here To Help